mbgarrett84/AI4Cyber4Accounting/index.md

 # AI4Cyber and U.S. Small and Medium-Sized Accounting Service Firms
 ## Table of Contents

+A. Industry Background
   1. Industry Background
   2. Threat Trends
+B. Threat Modelling
   3. Critical Asset Identification
   4. Diamond Models
   5. Intelligence Buy-In
+C. About Us and References
 6. Group
 7. References

+# A. Industry Background
-## 1. Industry Background
+## 1. Background on Industry
-### 1.1 Industry Background: Overview
+### 1.1 Background Industry: Overview
 Small and medium-sized accounting service firms are defined as all accounting firms smaller than the “Big Four,” Deloitte, PwC, EY, and KPMG.